lloesche/valheim-server-docker/README.md

 # System requirements
 On our system while idle with no players connected Valheim server consumes around 2.8 GB RSS.
-All the while using around 30% of one CPU Core on a 2.40GHz Intel Xeon E5-2620 v3.
+All the while using around 30% of one CPU Core on a 2.40 GHz Intel Xeon E5-2620 v3.
 Valheim server is making use of many threads with two of them seemingly doing the bulk of the work each responsible for around 8-10% of the 30% of idle load.

 The picture changes when players connect.
 The first player increased overall load to 42%, the second player to 53%.
 In the thread view we see that a thread that was previously consuming 10% is now hovering around 38%.
 Meaning while Valheim server creates 50 threads on our system it looks like there is a single thread doing the bulk of all work (~70%) with no way for the Kernel to distribute the load to many cores.